 The UK’s training mainly supports the Bahraini security forces and Ombudsman of the Ministry of Interior, a watchdog body established in 2012 which is supposed to help prevent torture.
 While the UK has supported this Ombudsman, NGOs have criticised it for being partial to the security forces and ignoring the torture of detainees, who were then sentenced to death.
 In December 2016, the wife of one such torture victim on death row, Mohammad Ramadan, wrote: “Shortly after my husband’s arrest, I submitted a complaint about his mistreatment to my country’s UK-trained ombudsman, who is meant to investigate such allegations.
 An international human rights organisation submitted a torture complaint, too.
 But the ombudsman conducted no investigation for more than two years, even as Mohammed was sentenced to death.”

-But the National Security Agency, headed by Talal bin Mohammad Al Khalifa, brother of Bahrain’s ambassador to London Fawaz, is separate from the Ministry of Interior, meaning there is no oversight of the body.
+But the National Security Agency, headed by Talal bin Mohammad Al Khalifa, brother of Bahrain’s ambassador to London Fawaz, is separate from the Ministry of Interior, and there is no evidence that its own Ombudsman is effective.
 Many arrested under terrorism offences are already subject to mistreatment according to BIRD’s records.

 Sayed Ahmed Alwadaei, Director of Advocacy, BIRD: “The NSA’s empowerment effectively creates a new environment for abuse and torture.
 We have been saying for a long time now that the UK should suspend its technical assistance to Bahrain until guarantees, including the visit by the UN Special Rapporteur on Torture, are enforced.
 Without such guarantees, the UK’s work with the Ombudsman and police is just window-dressing.
 The UK continues to be part of the human rights problem in Bahrain, when it should be a part of the solution.”